Annealing (materials science): Setup and equipment

+Workers annealing brass cartridge casings during World War I. The casings are placed onto revolving machines which pass them through a flame at the back, which relieves residual stress in the brass and prevents season cracking.

 Typically, large ovens are used for the annealing process.
 The inside of the oven is large enough to place the workpiece in a position to receive maximum exposure to the circulating heated air.
 For high volume process annealing, gas fired conveyor furnaces are often used.
 For large workpieces or high quantity parts, car-bottom furnaces are used so workers can easily move the parts in and out.
 Once the annealing process is successfully completed, workpieces are sometimes left in the oven so the parts cool in a controllable way.
 While some workpieces are left in the oven to cool in a controlled fashion, other materials and alloys are removed from the oven.
 Once removed from the oven, the workpieces are often quickly cooled off in a process known as quench hardening.
 Typical methods of quench hardening materials involve media such as air, water, oil, or salt.
 Salt is used as a medium for quenching usually in the form of brine (salt water).
 Brine provides faster cooling rates than water.
 This is because when an object is quenched in water steam bubbles form on the surface of the object reducing the surface area the water is in contact with.
 The salt in the brine reduces the formation of steam bubbles on the object's surface, meaning there is a larger surface area of the object in contact with the water, thus facilitating better conduction of heat from the object to the surrounding water.
 Quench hardening is generally applicable to some ferrous alloys, but not copper alloys.